 Seeing how enzymes can help break down food in the human stomach, it becomes clear why they are useful in removing odors from garbage disposals.
 When a garbage disposal starts to stink, it is because food particles are stuck in the disposal and are beginning to rot.
 By pouring a plumbing cleaner down the drain, chemical reactions can occur to break down the food.
 With enzymes, these chemical reactions are sped up, making for a more efficient cleaning product.

-Enzymes are being used for much more than just plumbing in Newark, NJ.
+Enzymes are being used for much more than just plumbing.
 Chemical reactions are useful in all sorts of industrial applications.
 Enzymes only exist for certain substrates and chemical reactions, but the promise of enzyme-based products is so great that scientists are working on engineering new enzymes to suit specific needs.